-Complications with DLT placement
+Complications with double lumen tube placement

-In group C, seven (20.6%) patients had sore throat, compared to four (11.8%) patients in group U. Though the difference was statistically insignificant, the ultrasound group had lesser complication.
+In group C, 7 (20.6%) patients had sore throat, compared to 4 (11.8%) patients in group U. Though the difference was statistically insignificant, the USG group had fewer complications.
 Trauma during intubation was not seen in any of the two groups.
-More than one intubation attempts were seen in 13 (38.2%) and 5 (14.7%) patients in Group C and Group U, respectively (p=0.0028) which was attributable to improper tube size.
+More than one intubation attempts were seen in 13 (38.2%) and 5 (14.7%) patients in group C and group U, respectively (p=0.0028) which was attributable to improper tube size.